NaNcmyk/f-it/README.md

       + The `Popover.js` & `bootstrap.min.js` scripts are included in `level1.html`, `level2.html`, and `level3.html` to create the Bootstrap "HIGH FIVE!" tooltip that displays on hover over the logo, when it turns into an open palm ✋.
       + When the user moves the pointer (hand) cursor into the logo, and then clicks on it, it should resemble a--clap your hands, say yeah!--high five 👏 when the hands meet.
    + `speller.js` - used by `level2.html`
-      + This script contains 7 functions:
+      + This script contains 10 functions:
          1. `getRandomInteger`
-            + This is a helper function for `pickWord`.
+            + This is a helper function for `checkWord`.
             + Returns a random integer based on a specified range.
 Accepts two arguments:
                + the min value within the range
                + the max value within the range
+         2. `checkWord`
+            + This is a helper function for `pickWord`.
+            + `currentWord` parameter - accepts either `currentAmrapWord` or `currentEmomWord` as an argument to determine the first or next word for the corresponding workout.
+            + Calls `getRandomInteger` to get a random number used to index into the `words` array, to select a new word to display.
+            + Returns a random word--that is different from `currentWord` (if already defined).
+This is achieved by filtering out `currentWord` from the `words` array, from which the next word is randomly selected, ensuring `currentWord` has no chance of being selected as the next word.
+            + If `currentWord` is `undefined`, then this function returns the initial word to display.
-         2. `pickWord`
+         3. `pickWord`
             + This is a helper function for `updateContent`.
+            + `workout` parameter - function accepts either "emom" or "amrap" as an argument to determine the word to display for the corresponding workout.
-            + Calls `getRandomInteger` to get a random index number.
+            + Calls `checkWord` to get a random word, by passing in the current word as an argument.
+            + Replaces current value of `currentWord` (i.e., either the `currentAmrapWord` or `currentEmomWord` global variable) with the new random word (`string`) returned from `checkWord`, so it can be referenced as the latest `currentWord` in the next `pickWord` interval.
-            + Returns an array of characters (single-letter strings) that make up a randomly chosen word from the `words` array--using a random number from `getRandomInteger` to index into it.
+            + Returns an array of characters (single-letter strings) that make up the new random word.
-         3. `getASLImages`
+         4. `getASLImages`
             + This is another helper function for `updateContent`.
             + Returns a container `<div>` that holds the ASL *svg* equivalent of each character in the `wordArr` argument.
             + An `<img>` element is created for each character in the word array, then appended to the container `<div>`.